-To receive the first-year annual fee rebate, you must activate your card and make your first purchase on the account within the first 3 months after account opening and you must add your additional cardholders by January 4, 2024.
+To receive the first-year annual fee rebate, you must activate your Card and make your first Purchase on the Account within the first 3 months after Account opening.
+To receive the first Additional Cardholder first-year annual fee rebate, you must add your first Additional Cardholder by March 5, 2024.

 Earning TD Points

 - Earn 8 TD Rewards Points† for every $1 you spend when you book travel through Expedia® For TD†

 - Earn 6 TD Rewards Points† for every $1 you spend on Groceries and Restaurants†

 - Earn 4 TD Rewards Points† for every $1 you spend on regularly recurring bill payments set up on your Account†